agateau/blog/projects/doxyqml/index.md

     pip install doxyqml

-But you can also download the tarball.
-Latest release is [doxyqml-0.2.0.tar.bz2](doxyqml-0.2.0.tar.bz2).
+You can also download the tarball and follow the instructions from the README.md.
+Latest release is [doxyqml-0.3.0.tar.bz2](doxyqml-0.3.0.tar.bz2).

 Alternatively, you can clone the Git repository with: